WalletConnect/wcn/docs/node-operator-onboarding.md

 You will need to provide the secret key to the env of one of your Nodes, so it's not recommended to reuse an existing keypair.

-The account should have some Optimism on it, the smart-contract calls are cheap and performed rarely.
+The account should have some ETH on the Optimism Mainnet.
+Smart contract calls are inexpensive and infrequent.
-Having 5$ equivalent of Optimism on it should be good enough for a year.
+Having the equivalent of $5 worth of ETH on Optimism should be sufficient for about a year.

 ### Generate Node & Database keypairs